shopware/shopware/src/Docs/10-administration/01-administration-start-development.md

 The `./psh.phar administration:watch` command opens a new window of your default browser with the URL of the development server.

 The shopware administration can be reached at `/admin`.
-If you have followed the rest of the guide, an administator-account will have automatically been created:
+If you have followed the other parts of the guide, an administrator account will have automatically been created:

 Username | Password
 -------- | --------